-Our whole family, culturally appropriate and trauma informed approach to mental health and wellness has addressed the needs of diverse communities since 1924.
+Our culturally appropriate and trauma informed approach to mental health and wellness has addressed the needs of diverse families and communities since 1924.
 Wilder is a leading mental health and wellness service provider and one of eight Certified Community Behavioral Health Clinics in Minnesota.

 Contact Your Community Mental Health & Wellness Clinic